tvheadend/tvheadend/docs/property/duplicate_handling.md

 **Record once per week**                     | Record the first matching event once a week.
 **Record once per day**                      | Record the first matching event once a day.

-*Local* or *All*?
-Local only checks the DVR log entries that were created by the same autorec rule for duplicates, All checks all DVR log entries for duplicates.
+*Local* only checks for duplicates created by the same autorec rule, *All* checks all the DVR logs for duplicates.